traxys/fioul/README.md

   Those are excluded from a `location` search by default, but if this parameter is true they will be included.
 - `ids`: Comma separated list of integer ids of stations, allows to query only specific stations.

+## CLI

+The CLI can query a fioul server for information.
+It can also use [nominatim](https://nominatim.org/) to fetch extra information.

+It is recommended to use a self-hosted nominatim instance, as doing `fioul near` can generate a lot of queries, that will not be compliant with nominatim usage requirements (even if they are cached once done).

+The CLI can be configured by placing a file in `~/.config/fioul/config.toml`.
+An [example configuration](./config.toml) is provided, with all the possible options.